premchander-revature/interviewquestions/Interview Ques/Numbers and strings.md

 ---

 3. Is String immutable in Java?
-If so state the reason.
+If so state the reason.p1

 ![Easy](https://github.com/revaturelabs/interviewquestions/blob/dev/ComplexityTags/simple%20(2).svg)